 And now, UI looks like this:

 ValueNotifier from different Widgets.
 Both “stripes” listen to the changes in

 Everything can be done in Flutter with any kind of state management, but should it be done like that?

-For simple apps, it is totally fine to go with even only Stateful/Inherited Widgets, but if you’re making big/complex apps with lots of screens and complex state that needs to be fetched from multiple widgets or screens, you should probably take a more advanced approach like provider or bloc.
+For simple apps, it is totally fine to go with Stateful/Inherited Widgets only, but if you’re making big/complex apps with lots of screens and a complex state that needs to be fetched from multiple widgets or screens, you should probably take a more advanced approach like provider or bloc.

 For more Flutter related articles follow Jelena on medium https://jelenaaa.medium.com/